Andrew-Carlson/stock-analysis/README.md

 **Disadvantages:** Refactoring code could take a significant time that would be more than the time it takes to run the original code.
 New bugs in the code could also be introduced.

 ### Advantages and Disadvantages of the Original and Refactored VBA Script
-**Advantages:** The runtime of the VBA script for the 2017 stocks was significantly decreased.
+**Advantages:** The runtime of the VBA script was significantly decreased.
 (See results)

 **Disadvantages:** Interpretation of the refactored code may be more difficult because a nested for loop may be more intuitive for some to understand.
+Also, there are multiple arrays that are made for the refactored code, which may seem more complicated than the original script that only has one array.